PrivoxAnon1/privoice/docs/_build/html/_sources/install.rst.txt

 ----------
 ALSA Names
 ----------
 The ALSA mixer is used to control the volume.
-If the default install does not allow you to set the volume you will probably need to set the value in the yava.yml file.
+If the default install does not allow you to set the volume you will probably need to set the value in the **yava.yml** file.

-Again, finding the value is often not straightforward.
-For example, here is some output from a laptop
+Finding the ALSA mixer name for your speaker and microphone is often not straightforward.
+For example, here is some ALSA mixer output from a laptop

 .. code-block:: bash